WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Kirchhoffs_Voltage_Law/index.md

 ### Voltage Drop is Proportionate

 Because Ohm's law is proportionate, **the ratio of resistances determines how much the voltage is reduced at each interval**.
-We can prove this out by starting with Ohm's law, solved for `I`:
+We can prove this by starting with Ohm's law, solved for `I`:

 ```
 Given: